owahab/paperclip-ffmpeg/README.md

           :mobile => {:geometry => "400x300", :format => 'mp4', :streamable => true}
       }, :processors => [:ffmpeg]
     end

-This will automatically process the produced mp4 file with qtfaststart, making it suitable for streaming.
-The `:streamable` option should only be used on mp4 and mov files.

 See [danielgtaylor/qtfaststart](https://github.com/danielgtaylor/qtfaststart) for instructions on how to setup qtfaststart.